Skip to content

 By default, TickStat redirects are used.
 However, when respondents are invited through a panel, the panel's redirect URLs should be used instead.
 To revert to the default TickStat redirects, configure the following URLs:

-• Quality Check: https://www.tickstat.com/surveys/resources/messages/qualityTerminate
+• Quality Check: https://app.tickstat.com/surveys/resources/messages/qualityTerminate

-• Early Screen Out: https://www.tickstat.com/surveys/resources/messages/earlyScreenOut
+• Early Screen Out: https://app.tickstat.com/surveys/resources/messages/earlyScreenOut

-• Quota complete: https://www.tickstat.com/surveys/resources/messages/quotaFull
+• Quota complete: https://app.tickstat.com/surveys/resources/messages/quotaFull

-• Done: https://www.tickstat.com/surveys/resources/messages/complete
+• Done: https://app.tickstat.com/surveys/resources/messages/complete

 2.9 Save Survey Functionality